2.0 (film)

-2.0 is a 2018 Indian Tamil-language science-fantasy action film directed by Shankar who co-wrote the film with B. Jeyamohan and Madhan Karky.
+2.0 is a 2018 Indian Tamil-language science fantasy action film directed by Shankar who co-wrote the film with B. Jeyamohan and Madhan Karky.
 Produced by Subaskaran under the banner of Lyca Productions.
-As the second instalment in the Enthiran film series, 2.0 is a standalone sequel to Enthiran (2010), featuring Rajinikanth in a triple role as Vaseegaran, Chitti the Robot and Kutti, alongside Akshay Kumar as Pakshi Rajan (in his Tamil debut) and Amy Jackson.
+As the second instalment in the Enthiran film series, 2.0 is a sequel to Enthiran (2010), featuring Rajinikanth in a triple role as Vaseegaran, Chitti the Robot and Kutti, alongside Akshay Kumar as Pakshi Rajan (in his Tamil debut) and Amy Jackson.
 Sudhanshu Pandey, Adil Hussain, Kalabhavan Shajohn, and K. Ganesh appear in supporting roles.
 The soundtrack is composed by A. R. Rahman, with lyrics written by Madhan Karky and Na.
 Muthukumar.
 The film follows the conflict between Chitti, the once dismantled humanoid robot, and Pakshi Rajan, a vengeful avian human, who seeks vengeance upon cell phone users to prevent the death of birds due to cellphone radiation.

 Production began in 2015, with principal photography conducted at AVM Studios later that year.
 The first schedule was filmed at EVP World.
 Scenes were primarily shot in India, particularly in Chennai's Madras Boat Club and Delhi's Jawaharlal Nehru Stadium.
 Filming was completed by August 2017.
 The film is the first in Indian cinema to be natively shot in 3D, which was done by cinematographer Nirav Shah.
 Legacy Effects made their return to construct prosthetic makeup and animatronics, with visual effects supervised by V. Srinivas Mohan.
 Editing was handled by Anthony and production design was conducted by T. Muthuraj.